hardkorebob/hardkorebob.github.io/README.md

 ALL COPYRIGHT/RIGHTS RESERVED on/for/with/from ROBERTO RODRIGUEZ JR 1984-2084

-CAN&DO NOT USE WITHOUT PERMISSION
+DO NOT USE WITHOUT PERMISSION

 PRIVATE USE ONLY

-USD$1 Trillion in FINE VIOLATION TO YOU CORPS

-Complete, correct and true soul in a human machine in the age of Kali. #uskcon
+Complete, correct and true soul in a human machine in the age of Kali-yuga.

 https://special.fish/hardkorebob